vring1/Football-Game/Game/Game/README.md

 In pgAdmin, create a database called 'game'.
 Within the created database in pgAdmin, create a schema called 'game'.

+(Optional) Create a virtual environment using the following command:

+    python -m venv /path/to/this/directory

-Activate the virtual environment using the OS/shell dependent command for utils/activate
+(Optional) Activate the virtual environment using the OS/shell dependent command for utils/activate
     Using the bash shell:
         source Scripts/activate